We know full well that stew is always better on the second day!

-If you're truly concerned about privacy at all cost, I suggest you view all websites via Tor or via secure VPN.
-For those interested, in a good easy-to-use VPN that costs little, give a look to Private Internet Access.
+If you’re truly concerned about privacy at all cost, I suggest you view all websites via Tor or via secure VPN.
+For those interested, in a good easy-to-use VPN that costs very little, give a look to Private Internet Access.

 SilverMedals.net will always be growing and evolving.
 For a “to-do list” of things I’m planning on adding to the site, please go here.
 Also, please feel free to hit me up with the contact form and share with me any suggestions you have for the site.